 What are Special Events?

-Over the course of the festival we also offer special one-night-only events that range from a performance by OTRimprov to True Theatre's trueFRINGE storytelling event.
-We try not to throw too many Special Events on top of our already busy performance schedule, but there'll always be a handful of these one-off events for you to partake in.
+Over the course of the festival we also offer special one-night-only events that range from improv performances, storytelling events, or other special one-night-only experiences.
+We try not to throw too many Special Events on top of our already busy performance schedule, but there’ll always be a handful of these one-off events for you to partake in.

-The Bar Series is a post-performances party at Know Theatre (Fringe Headquarters) which starts off with an installment of the Channel Fringe Hard-Hitting Action News Update — your infotaining source for all Fringe news — and features special themes and events like 60-Second Previews, Fringe Olympics, Fringe Prom, Fringe-a-oke, and a lot of other opportunities for artists, audience, volunteers, and staff to mingle, drink, and have a great time.
+Fringe After Hours is your post-performances party at Know Theatre (Fringe Headquarters) which starts off with an installment of the Channel Fringe Hard-Hitting Action News Update — your infotaining source for all Fringe news — and features special themes and events like 60-Second Previews, Fringe Olympics, Fringe Prom, Fringe-a-oke, and a lot of other opportunities for artists, audience, volunteers, and staff to mingle, drink, and have a great time.